skycoin/cxo/cmd/cxod/README.md

 CXO Daemon
 ==========

 The cxod is daemon for CX objects.
-This daemon accpts all incoming connections and subscription.
+This daemon accepts all incoming connections and subscription.